devkurultay/kodjaz_backend/README.md

 **Quirks**

-Make sure you have a branch off of a fresh master.
+If you are having issues with `cffi`, try to upgrade pip (make sure env is activated): `pip install --upgrade pip` Make sure you have a branch off of a fresh master.
 If you already had the project installed, you may have issues caused by Spirit (forum) installation.
 Here are the steps for solving the issues:
 1. Install Python dependencies: `pip install -r requirements/requirements_dev.txt`